July 5, 2024

 Additional Costs

 Always be sure to keep tabs on these costs and factor them into your labor cost estimates.
-Accounting for labor burden is about capturing the full story of your business expenses.
+Accurate accounting for labor burden is about capturing the full story of your business expenses.

 Therefore, every piece of financial data must be considered in your final count.